soujanyaporia/MUStARD/README.md

 ## Run the code

-1. Setup an environment with Conda:
+1. Set up the environment with Conda:

     ```bash
     conda env create